tiprankstipranks

 Demand for our services may decrease during economic recessions or volatile economic cycles, and a reduction in demand in end markets may adversely affect our business.

-Across our three operating segments, the revenue and profit generated are from infrastructure projects and services, but we do not directly control the process by which such infrastructure projects and services are awarded.
-The construction industry historically has experienced cyclical fluctuations in financial results due to economic recessions, downturns in business cycles of our customers, supply chain disruptions, inflationary pressures, interest rate fluctuations and other economic factors beyond our control.
+Across our three operating segments, revenue and profit are generated from infrastructure projects and services, but we do not directly control the process by which such infrastructure projects and services are awarded.
+The construction industry historically has experienced cyclical fluctuations in financial results due to economic recessions, downturns in business cycles of our customers, supply chain disruptions and the price or availability of building materials, inflationary pressures, interest rate fluctuations, international trade issues, including tariffs and counter tariffs, and other economic factors beyond our control.
 Many factors, including the financial condition of the infrastructure industry, could adversely affect our customers and their willingness to fund capital expenditures in the future.
 Additionally, consolidation, competition or capital constraints in the industries we serve may result in reduced spending by our customers.
+Economic, regulatory and market conditions affecting our specific end markets may adversely impact the demand for our services, resulting in the delay, reduction or cancellation of certain projects and these conditions may continue to adversely affect us in the future.

-Sales & Marketing4 | 9.5%
+Sales & Marketing4 | 8.7%

 Sales & Marketing - Risk 1